-The idea here is to review the status of the projects, products, or services in progress and engage in collaborative discussions with middle managers on things such as identified dependencies or risks, available capacity across the structure, and needs for shared resources.
-Dedicated cadences should aggregate this additional input within single and across multiple teams on lower levels spanning multiple teams across a department or the entire organization.
+The idea is to regularly review the status of the projects, products, or services in progress and engage in collaborative discussions with middle managers on things such as identified dependencies or risks, available capacity across the structure, and needs for shared resources.
+This input should be aggregated by cadences on lower levels spanning multiple teams across a department or the entire organization.

 Pretty much like everything else that turns into a success, Agile portfolio management requires continuous improvement too.
 That's why you need to have a way to collect data and analyze it to make better decisions.